keszigabesz/vizsgaremek/INSTALLATION.md

 ### **Login**
 *You must be logged in to edit the data:*

-- Username: user
+- Username: username
-- Password: user
+- Password: password1234

 ---
 ## *Endpoint documentation*